reserved-words/CorTabernaclChoir/README.md

 # CorTabernaclChoir
-A bilingual website I'm developing for a local choir.
-Work in progress.
+Bilingual website for a community choir (unfinished).